thaumiel9/Xaeros-Mods-Chinese-Translation/README.md

 ## Introduction

-Personal translation by Thaumiel9, non-professional translation.
+<del>Personal translation by Thaumiel9, non-professional translation.</del>

-For personal learning use only.
+<del>For personal learning use only.</del>

+This mod already has an official Chinese translation.

+This repository will no longer be updated.

 ## How To Use